Juan de Acuña, 1st Marquess of Casa Fuerte: As viceroy

+During his tenure as viceroy, British colonists began establishing settlements in Spanish-controlled Yucatan and Central America to harvest tropical timber.
+A Spanish privateer seized a British frigate and sloop which were transporting a cargo of logwood off Cabo Catoche; in response, Acuña sent a Spanish force consisting of a galleon, two pirogues and 300 men to liquidate the British settlements.
+However, after they arrived at the settlements, the Spanish realised the British could muster 800 men and several large ships to oppose them, and ultimately retreated.
+Spanish diplomatic efforts to terminate the British presence in the region were also unsuccessful, and Acuña decided to let the matter drop.
+Instead, he focused on strengthening the military of New Spain, including the garrisons at San Juan de Ulúa, Isla del Carmen, Veracruz, and the bays of Espíritu Santo and Pensacola.

 In 1728 he authorized Juan Francisco Sahugún de Arévalo to restart the newspaper La Gaceta de México, which had been suspended in 1722.
 In 1730 he directed that all the silversmiths move to a central location, San Francisco Street, now calle de Francisco I. Madero.
 In 1731 he ordered the construction of the customshouse, with all its warehouses, and the rebuilding of the mint.
 The latter institution already was known around the world for the quality of its work.
 In 1730 the mint produced more than ten million pesos of silver and 151,560 of gold, conforming to rigorous standards of weight and form.

 As a consequence of his honesty and good government, in 1727 his term of office was extended for three years.
 In March 1731, sixteen families (56 people) from the Canary Islands, often referred to as the "Canary Islanders," arrived at the Presidio San Antonio de Béxar in the Province of Texas.
 By royal decree of King Philip V of Spain, they founded La Villa de San Fernando by the San Antonio River and established the first civil government in Texas.
 The Viceroy of New Spain, the Marquess of Casa Fuerte, bestowed upon each Canary Island family titles of nobility.
 Many descendants of these first settlers still reside in San Antonio.
 He placed strong limits on the actions of the Inquisition, which he accused of irregular and unjust proceedings.